Capacity of the range of random walk: Moderate deviations in dimensions 4 and 5: Introduction

 One remarkable property of the capacity is that it behaves very similarly to the \emph{volume} of $S[0, n]$ in dimension $d-2$.
 For instance, the strong law of large numbers for the volume of $S[0, n]$ is the following.

 This is almost identical to the strong law of the capacity, except for a difference of $2$ in the dimensions.
 In fact, such a resemblance is present for \emph{all} of the results discussed in the previous paragraph.
 The only case where they differ by something other than a constant factor is in \cite{DemboOkada2024}, where the $\limsup$ for the capacity has an additional factor of $(\log \log \log n)^{-1}$.
 For more information on the asymptotics for the volume, see \cite{Chen2010} and the references therein.
-In particular, our result is very similar to the following moderate deviations principle in $d = 3$. \begin{theorem} Let $S$ be a random walk on $\mathbb{Z}^3$ and $\lambda > 0$.
-Let $\gamma_S$ be the probability that a random walk never returns to the origin. \begin{enumerate} \item (\cite{Chen2010}, Theorem 8.5.2) For any $1 \ll b_n \ll \sqrt{\log n}$,
+Our results strengthen this correspondence by showing that the capacity exhibits a similar transition from Gaussian tails to stretched exponential tails at the same deviation scale as the volume for $d = 3$.
+We also see a relation between the constant term and the generalized Gagliardo-Nirenberg inequality, similar to how the usual Gagliardo-Nirenberg inequality appears in the volume case.